Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 They had it all upside down compared to how it was done in the UK, where the grading criteria were clear and transparent, grading was mostly anonymous, and exam marks were expected to have a mean around 60.
 I heard that in Granada 80% of students have to fail a subject before a professor was scrutinized.
 I once had the pleasure of chatting with a girl in Barcelona who coincidentally also studied in Granada, and told me that a professor once used the colour of the t-shirt students were wearing that day to determine their grade (I am not making this up!).

-Another experience I had was more nuanced, but piercing through appearances, showed me the lack of scientific integrity of the institution I was attending.
+Another experience I had was more nuanced, but piercing through appearances, showed me the lack of scientific integrity of the people at the institution I was attending.
 For unexpected reasons, I missed a presentation I had scheduled, and asked to reschedule it, knowing I had the right to as per university stipulations; the professor showed no problem.
 One of my classmates sent on the group chat a paragraph-long text demanding me to apologise for what amounted to inadvertently making them wait five minutes (I was not the only person scheduled to talk).
 She was basically asking me to beg them to attend my rescheduled presentation, saying they were making me a "personal favour"; I replied with righteous indignation that they were not doing me a personal favour, and that they were free to either attend or not my rescheduled presentation.
-This interaction is what the professor later used to give me a grade for the presentation.
+This interaction is what the professor later used to give me a grade for the presentation, the worst grade she had ever given.

 > This professor too, became somewhat verbally abusive because I used to use my phone during lectures and I made a question ("corrected her" according to her) on something saying I had just read it on the Internet